-Adults Paediatric patients (weighing at least 40 kg) Paediatric patients at least 4 weeks old (weighing at least 3 kg but less than 40 kg) Patients with pneumonia The The recommended Daily for up to a total of and requiring recommended duration of treatment is 10 days supplemental oxygen duration of 5 days treatment is 5 days Patients who do not The total duration Daily for 3 days, Not applicable. require supplemental of treatment starting as soon as oxygen and are at should be 3 days, possible after diagnosis increased risk for starting as soon as of COVID-19 and progressing to severe possible after within 7 days of the COVID-19 diagnosis of onset of symptoms.
-COVID-19 and within 7 days of the onset of symptoms.
+Adults Paediatric patients (weighing at least 40 kg) Paediatric patients at least 4 weeks old (weighing at least 3 kg but less than 40 kg) Patients with pneumonia The The recommended Daily for up to a total of and requiring recommended duration of treatment is 10 days supplemental oxygen duration of 5 days treatment is 5 days Patients who do not require supplemental oxygen and are at increased risk for progressing to severe COVID-19 The total duration of treatment should be 3 days , starting as soon as possible after diagnosis of COVID-19 and within 7 days of the onset of symptoms.
+Daily for 3 days , starting as soon as possible after diagnosis of COVID-19 and within 7 days of the onset of symptoms.
+Not applicable.